mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 If you think someone fails to keep this advice in mind and you want another perspective, please join the #dev channel on Mautic Slack.

-The [product team](https://contribute.mautic.org/product-team) is responsible for deciding which PRs get merged, so their feedback is the most relevant.
+The [product team][product-team] is responsible for deciding which PRs get merged, so their feedback is the most relevant.
 So do not feel pressured to refactor your code immediately when someone provides feedback.

 ### Rework your Pull Request